Beloš

 Beloš (Белош; Belos or Belus; Βελούσης fl.
 1141–1163), was a Serbian prince and Hungarian palatine who served as the regent of Hungary from 1141 until 1146, alongside his sister Helena, mother of the infant King Géza II.
-Beloš held the title of duke (dux), and served as ban of Croatia from 1146 until 1157 and briefly in 1163.
+Beloš held the title of duke (dux), and ban of Croatia from 1146 until 1157 and briefly in 1163.
 Beloš, as a member of the Serbian Vukanović dynasty, also briefly ruled his patrimony as the Grand Prince of Serbia in 1162.
 He lived during a period of Serbian-Hungarian alliance, amid a growing threat from the Byzantines, who had earlier been the overlords of Serbia.

 Origin

 Beloš was the third son of Uroš I, the Grand Prince of Serbia (r. ca 1112–1145), and Anna Diogenissa, the granddaughter of Romanos IV Diogenes, the Byzantine Emperor (r.
 1068–1071).
 According to historian György Szabados, it is possible that Beloš was born around 1108.
 Serbian historian Jovanka Kalić put the date of his birth in the period from 1110 to 1115.
-He had two brothers, Uroš II Primislav and Desa, and two sisters, Helen (the mother of King Géza II of Hungary) and Maria.
+He had two brothers, Uroš II Primislav and Desa, and two sisters, Helena (the mother of King Géza II of Hungary) and Maria.
 Zavida, the father of future Grand Prince Stefan Nemanja, is possibly a fourth brother, this is however undisclosed.